perfectsense/gyro-ssh-plugin/README.md

 #### Configuration ####

+The gyro-ssh-plugin works out of the box to access Virtual machines, unless they are behind a private network.

-If want to access a virtual machine that is behind a private network and, you don't want to use a vpn then, jump hosts can cover that for you.
+To access virtual machines residing behind a private network without using a vpn, jum hosts needs to be configured.

-All you need is to specify a virtual machine that is accessible and has access to the private hosts you will need to access.
+Specify one or more virtual machines that are accessible publicly and has access to the private hosts you will need to access.

 Provide the jump hosts by defining the following in your `.gyro/init.gyro` file: